BBai-Tips/bbai/README.md

 ### Key Features

-- **Web Page Fetching**: The `LLMToolFetchWebPage` allows BBai to retrieve content from web pages, providing additional context and information for the LLM to reference during conversations.
-- **Web Page Screenshot**: The `LLMToolFetchWebScreenshot` enables BBai to capture screenshots of web pages, allowing the LLM to analyze visual content when needed.

 - **Universal Text Support**: From code to prose, BBai handles it all.
+- **First-Class Project Discussions**: Makes conversations about your project as important as the changes themselves.
+- **Conversation Management**: Handles multiple conversations simultaneously for complex projects.
+- **Intelligent Tools**: Employs LLM tools for clear, purpose-driven interactions.
-- **Web Page Fetching**: The `FetchWebPageTool` allows BBai to retrieve content from web pages, providing additional context and information for the LLM to reference during conversations.
+- **Web Page Fetching**: The `FetchWebPage` tool allows BBai to retrieve content from web pages, providing additional context and information for the LLM to reference during conversations.
+- **Web Page Screenshot**: The `FetchWebScreenshot` tool enables BBai to capture screenshots of web pages, allowing the LLM to analyze visual content when needed.
 - **Project-Wide Understanding**: Uses `ctags` for initial project comprehension, with plans for advanced techniques like RAG and embeddings in the future.
-- **Intelligent Tools**: Employs LLM tools for clear, purpose-driven interactions.
-- **First-Class Project Discussions**: Makes conversations about your project as important as the changes themselves.
 - **Multiple Interface Options**: API, Browser User Interface (BUI), Command Line Interface (CLI), and future Desktop User Interface (DUI) for flexible usage.
-- **Conversation Management**: Handles multiple conversations simultaneously for complex projects.

 ## Who Can Benefit from BBai?